cheshire-cat-ai/docs/mkdocs/framework/cat-components/cheshire_cat/white_rabbit.md

 # White Rabbit

 The White Rabbit is the Cat's built-in scheduler.
-It is built upon the APScheduler.
+It is built upon the [APScheduler](https://github.com/agronholm/apscheduler).
 It enables the scheduling of various type of jobs, including one-time, interval-based and cron jobs.
-It provides also the capability to handle job execution, pausing, resuming and canceling jobs.
+It provides also the capability to manage job execution, pausing, resuming and canceling jobs.

 Currently, jobs are stored in memory, but future updates will support database storage for persistent job management.